Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Calabi-Yau structures

 We say an $\ainf$ category $\mc{A}$ is \emph{proper} (sometimes called \emph{compact}) if its cohomological morphism spaces $H^*(\hom_{\mc{A}}(X,Y))$ have total finite rank over $\K$, for each $X,Y$.
 Recall that for any object $X \in \mc{A}$, there is an inclusion of chain complexes $\hom(X,X) \ra \r{CH}_*(\mc{A})$ inducing a map $[i]: H^*(\hom(X,X)) \ra \r{HH}_*(\mc{A})$. \begin{defn} Let $\mc{A}$ be a proper category.
 A chain map $tr: \r{CH}_{*+n}(\mc{A}) \ra \K$ is called a \emph{weak proper Calabi-Yau structure}, or \emph{non-degenerate trace} of dimension $n$ if, for any two objects $X, Y \in \ob \mc{A}$, the composition

-is a perfect pairing. \end{defn} \begin{rem} In the symplectic literature, weak proper Calabi-Yau structures of dimension $n$ are sometimes defined as bimodule quasi-isomorphisms $\mc{A}_{\Delta} \stackrel{\sim}{\ra} \mc{A}^{\vee}[n]$, where $\mc{A}_{\Delta}$ denotes the {\it diagonal bimodule} and $\mc{A}^{\vee}$ the {\it linear dual diagonal bimodule} --- see \cite{Seidel:2008zr}*{(12j)} and \S \ref{subsec:smoothCY} for brief conventions on $\ainf$ bimodules (see also \cite{Tradler:2008fk}).
+is a perfect pairing (this non-degeneracy property evidently only depends on the homology class $[tr]$).
+A chain map from the non-unital Hochschild complex $tr: \r{CH}_{*+n}^{nu}(\mc{A}) \ra \K$ is called a weak proper Calabi-Yau structure if composition with the inclusion $\r{CH}_{*+n}(\mc{A}) \subset \r{CH}_{*+n}^{nu}(\mc{A})$ is a weak proper Calabi-Yau structure in the sense above. \end{defn} \begin{rem} In the symplectic literature, weak proper Calabi-Yau structures of dimension $n$ are sometimes defined as bimodule quasi-isomorphisms $\mc{A}_{\Delta} \stackrel{\sim}{\ra} \mc{A}^{\vee}[n]$, where $\mc{A}_{\Delta}$ denotes the {\it diagonal bimodule} and $\mc{A}^{\vee}$ the {\it linear dual diagonal bimodule} --- see \cite{Seidel:2008zr}*{(12j)} and \S \ref{subsec:smoothCY} for brief conventions on $\ainf$ bimodules (see also \cite{Tradler:2008fk}).
 To explain the relationship between this definition and the one above, which has sometimes been called a {\em weakly cyclic structure} or {\em $\infty$-inner product} \cite{Tradler:2008fk, Sheridan:2016}, note that for any compact $\ainf$ category $\mc{A}$, there are quasi-isomorphisms (with explicit chain-level models)

 where $\hom_{\mc{A}\!-\!\mc{A}}$ denotes morphisms in the category of $\ainf$ bimodules (see e.g., \cite{Seidel:2008cr} or \cite{ganatra1_arxiv}).
 Under this correspondence, non-degenerate morphisms from $\r{HH}_*(\mc{A}) \ra \K$ as defined above correspond precisely (cohomologically) to weak Calabi-Yau structures, e.g., those bimodule morphisms from $\mc{A}_{\Delta}$ to $\mc{A}^{\vee}$ which are cohomology isomorphisms. \end{rem} Remember that the Hochschild chain complex of an $\ainf$ category $\mc{A}$ comes equipped with a natural chain map to the (positive) cyclic homology chain complex, the {\em projection to homotopy orbits} \eqref{projectionhomotopyorbits}